-Despite our achievements over ten years, the FreeTech Project currently remains a relatively small, close-knit group consisting of a Board of Directors and workers.
+Despite our achievements over ten years, the FreeTech Project currently remains a relatively small, close-knit group consisting of a Board of Directors, volunteers, and workers.
 Here are just some of them:

 I’ve been involved with this initiative since its beginning ten years ago, and in that time have become more involved in workshop delivery.
 I was born and raised in Doncaster and was home-schooled as a child before studying media at university, and going into youth and community work in both the UK, and Canada as a volunteer.
 I now live in Sheffield and am passionate about the internet being an important source of information that we can utilise outside the influences of the Big Tech companies!
 My work with the FreeTech Project generally involves structuring a lot of the workshop programmes we run and helping to lead on delivery, as well as working on the Friends of FreeTech Project, and overseeing online content!